joshbegley/nyt-latest/previous.md

 **Mikaela Shiffrin vs. the giant slalom: Can the U.S. star end her Olympic drought?**\
 `Shiffrin is the greatest giant slalom skier ever.
-She's also been struggling with it ever since her injury in Nov.
-2024. `\
+She's also been struggling with it ever since an injury in November 2024. `\
 https://nytimes.com/athletic/7046523/2026/02/14/mikaela-shiffrin-winter-olympics-giant-slalom-medal-chances/

 **'An odd game': Sweden's star-studded NHL roster shows some teeth but loses tiebreaker**\